pranaybinju/maps_blog/blogs/2018/js_this.md

 console.log(Dog.eat()) // I am eating my Pedigree​​​​​
 ```

-Extending the `eat` to our new Dog 🐶
+Great! now let's use this `eat` to for new custom Dog 🐶

-Great, as `eat` defined in `Dog` object knows how to eat food - Let's provide this functionality to new Object PedigreeLoverDog 🐕
+As `eat` is defined in the `Dog` object, it knows how to eat food.

+Next we'll provide this functionality to new Object PedigreeLoverDog 🐕

 ```javascript
 const PedigreeLoverDog = {